usnistgov/labbench/doc/guide/02_getting_started/01 device.md

 Creating the `sensor` instance brings the `PowerSensor` class definition to life.
 This means:
 * The connection remains open for VISA communication inside the `with` block
-* Attributes that were defined with `lb.property` in `PowerSensor` become interactive for instrument automation in `sensor`.
+* Attributes that were defined with `param.property` in `PowerSensor` become interactive for instrument automation in `sensor`.
 This means that assigning to `sensor.frequency`, `sensor.measurement_rate` trigger VISA writes to set these parameters on the instrument.
 Similarly, _getting_ each these attributes of sensor triggers VISA queries.
 The specific SCPI commands are visible here in the debug messages.

 ```{admonition} Getting started with a new instrument
 Some trial and error is often needed, and it is best to iterate in small steps: